spring-projects/spring-security/readme.txt

 DOCUMENTATION
 -------------------------------------------------------------------------------

-http://acegisecurity.org has a wide range of articles about Acegi Security, including links to external resources.
+http://acegisecurity.org has a wide range of articles about Spring Security, including links to external resources.
 A copy of this web site is included in the /docs directory of official release ZIPs.